Feel-ix-343/obsidian-canvas-moc/README.md

 # Status/Process

-- [x] Figure out how to use edit obsidian canvases.
+- [x] Figure out how to edit obsidian canvases.
 Explanation below
   1. Read the file
   2. JSON.parse the file into the canvas interface specified in the obsidian api
   3. Edit this interface